craigmiller160/db-backup-service/README.md

 1. Delete the existing schema, if it still exists.
 1. If the database doesn't exist (ie, DB wipe), create it.
+1. Identify the file to add.
+Make sure the ownership settings for it are good.
+(Optional)
 1. Run this command:

 ```